kbmackenzie/alpaca/README.md

 A little blog utility for organizing posts.
-It converts nested directories of Markdown files with YAML front matter into a flat directory of aptly-named JSON files—where each file is a post.
+It converts nested directories of Markdown files with front matter into a flat directory of JSON files with unique names, and optimizes images + resolves image paths.

 Each post is assigned an unique string ID containing only characters in the regular expression character class `[_a-z0-9-]`—that is, lowercase letters (from 'a' to 'z'), digits ('0' to '9'), dashes ('-') and underscores ('_').
 These IDs can be safely included in URLs.